eli6s/bloodX/README.md

 # bloodX
 bloodX is a fully functioning blood bank webapp developed by a classmate and I, which served as our final project for BT3.
-You may either refer to page 27 in the [report](report.pdf) or below for a comprehensive list regarding the setup instructions.
+The comprehensive list of setup instructions below can also be found on page 27 in the [report](report.pdf).

 ## prerequisites
 - first here